SEFSC/FATES-ATI-FrameXtraction/_docs/about.md

 # Custom SEFSC Theme for GitHub Pages Documentation Sites

-The decision to use GitHub Pages (gh-pages) for SEFSC FATES documentation was inspired by its widespread use within IOOS.
+The decision to use GitHub Pages (gh-pages) for SEFSC documentation was inspired by its widespread use within IOOS.
 Correspondence with an IOOS data management analyst revealed that all IOOS documentation pages are either already utilizing GitHub Pages (gh-pages) or are in the process of migrating to it because of the strengths listed in Table 1.
 IOOS hosts a [Documentation Portal](https://ioos.github.io/){:target="_blank" rel="noopener"} within their organizational GitHub account to compile all products and projects documentation in one central location.

 IOOS maintains consistent formatting, appearance, and functionality across all pages by using a single [Jekyll theme](https://jekyllrb.com/){:target="_blank" rel="noopener"} for all page builds.
 The selected theme is a [Jekyll Documentation Theme](https://idratherbewriting.com/documentation-theme-jekyll/){:target="_blank" rel="noopener"} forked from the [source repo](https://github.com/tomjoht/documentation-theme-jekyll){:target="_blank" rel="noopener"} and customized by IOOS.
 Some of the most noticeable modifications include: